boneskull/jsdoc-typescript-example/README.md

 ## Features

-Features of this starter include:
+Features of this example include:

 - Type safety in the IDE and in CI (check all types via `npm run lint:types`)
 - Optional generation of `.d.ts` files (via `npm run build:declarations`)